MaxArt2501/share-this/readme.md

 * customizable CSS classes and stylesheets
 * hooks on opening and closing the popover, and on sharing action

+All in a tiny library (less than 1.8 KB minified and gzipped, plus less than 0.5 KB for the optional provided style sheet and 0.5-1.3 KB for the sample sharers).

 ## Installation

 Via npm: